roadwarriorwp/rwc-employee-handbook/employment-policies/salary-and-equity-compensation.md

 ## Salary Compensation

 Fair compensation is critical to making Road Warrior Creative a desirable place to work and is a key component of helping our employees to lead happy, healthy lives inside and outside of the office.
 However, we believe that salary is just _one_ of many components that makes a job rewarding.
-In today's job market, what Road Warrior Creative offers -- real jobs with real benefits that let you work from anywhere with an internet connection -- is a __major__ perk.
+The majority of positions at Road Warrior Creative allow employees work from anywhere with an internet connection.
+This is a __major__ perk.
 Here's why:

 * The vast majority of jobs require you to commute to an office or job site.
 We think that this sucks!
 * Remote jobs give you thousands of dollars and dozens of hours of your life back _per year_, by eliminating your commute.